 - the amount the patient can expect to be reimbursed by MSP.

 - This includes as insured services the services of acupuncturists who are registered members in good standing with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia, and licensed under the Health Professions Act, when rendered in the Province of British Columbia to insured persons as prescribed in #2 below.

-- Acupuncture services will be an insured benefit only for beneficiaries with Medical Services Plan (MSP) premium assistance status.
+- Acupuncture services will be an insured benefit only for beneficiaries with Medical Services Plan (MSP) supplementary benefits status.